ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The AS MUST include the 'scope' parameter, when the value included in the Access Token differs from the one specified by the joining node in the Authorization Request.
 In such a case, the second element of each scope entry MUST be present, and specifies the set of roles that the joining node is actually authorized to take in the OSCORE group for that scope entry, encoded as specified in {{ssec-auth-req}}.

-Furthermore, if the AS uses the extended format of scope defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token, the first element of the CBOR sequence {{RFC8742}} MUST be the CBOR integer with value SEM_ID_TBD, defined in {{iana-scope-semantics}} of this document (REQ28).
-This indicates that the second element of the CBOR sequence, as conveying the actual access control information, follows the scope semantics defined for this application profile in {{sec-format-scope}} of this document.
+Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token.
+In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type application/aif+cbor registered in {{ssec-iana-coap-content-format-registry}} of this document (REQ28).

+Note to RFC Editor: In the previous paragraph, please replace "TAG_NUMBER" with the CBOR tag number computed as TN(ct) in {{Section 4.3 of I-D.ietf-cbor-file-magic}}, where ct is the ID assigned to the CoAP Content-Format registered in {{ssec-iana-coap-content-format-registry}} of this document.
+Then, please replace "CF_ID" with the ID assigned to that CoAP Content-Format.
+Finally, please delete this paragraph.

+This indicates that the binary encoded scope, as conveying the actual access control information, follows the scope semantics defined for this application profile in {{sec-format-scope}} of this document.

 ## Token Transferring {#ssec-token-post}